At Renton Dental we offer you the choice of two effective methods for teeth whitening:

 Whitening products change your natural tooth colour by using an active ingredient such as hydrogen peroxide or carbamide peroxide in varying concentrations.
 This product is applied directly to your teeth, either in the surgery by the dentist or in trays that you use at home.

 As the whitening product, usually in the form of a gel is applied, it makes the tooth porous.
 The whitening product is absorbed into the fine tubules that are found in the inner part of the tooth (dentine).
 When the dentine is whitened, the colour that’s reflected through the outer enamel of your teeth is lighter, making them look whiter and brighter—reflecting out through the enamel like a prism.

 Contrary to what you might have thought, whitening lightens the inner tissue (dentine) of the tooth, not the hard, outer enamel.

 Tooth whitening works best on teeth that have been cleaned so there is no plaque or calculus to block the work of the whitening gel.

 Do I need to get my teeth cleaned before whitening?

 It is important to consult a dentist about tooth whitening because not all teeth are suitable to treat.
 And yes, clean teeth that are free of plaque (biofilm) and calculus (hard build up that only a dentist can remove) whiten the best and have the most noticeable results.

 Teeth that may not respond well to whitening include teeth which

 - are heavily filled, especially with metal fillings (amalgam) may have been intrinsically stained and may not respond to whitening

-- on the grey colour spectrum also don’t whiten as well as teeth on the yellow colour spectrum.
+- are on the grey colour spectrum.
+These don’t whiten as well as teeth on the yellow colour spectrum.